Latvia Wedding Traditions

 - Timing: Often held days or weeks before the main celebration

-Modern couples increasingly separate their civil ceremony from their cultural celebration, with 65% choosing different dates for legal and festive ceremonies.
+Modern couples increasingly separate their civil ceremony from their cultural celebration, with many choosing different dates for legal and festive ceremonies.
 Urban registries in Riga offer special ceremonial halls for €150-300, while rural offices typically charge standard fees.

 Religious Wedding Ceremonies